sunkesulahimaja/IML_Project/README.md

 1. Make a local copy of the repository on your PC (Clone the repo)
 2. Open the project directory.
-3. Examine the files in Jupyter Notebook:
+3. Examine the ipynb files:
    a.IML_Project_RandomForest.ipynb
    b.
 IMLProj_Models.ipynb
 4. Examine the project report.

 Right now we have a robust machine learning model, but our ultimate future goal is to develop a real-time fraud detection system equipped with continuous monitoring capabilities.
 This system will enable timely identification and prevention of fraudulent activities, further enhancing the security of online transactions.